Home - Latest updates

 About

-I am a data scientist with Kraken Technologies Japan.
-We’re on a mission to make green energy cheaper so Japan can transition to it faster.
+I lead the data team at Kraken Technologies Japan.
+We are on a mission to make green energy cheaper, which will allow Japan to transition to it faster.

 Previously I was a scientist in the Centre for Computational Science & e-Systems, JAEA (2014-2022), applying computer modelling for health physics and environmental science research.